Subdividing the Mesoscale

 Left: Photograph of the LaPlata tornado.
 Right: Aerial view of the damage path

-(Left) The La Plata tornado over the South River after it rampaged through La Plata.
+(Left) The La Plata tornado over Chesapeake Bay after it rampaged through La Plata.
 At this point, the tornado was an F2 (based on damage assessments at nearby shore communities).
 (Right) In the aftermath of the F4 twister that struck La Plata, Maryland, on April 28, 2002, NASA's EO-1 satellite captured the swath of destruction through the town.

 Credit: National Weather Service / NASA